Home Academics Undergraduate Majors

 You’ll work with your academic advisor to create an English major that suits your needs.
 If you’re looking to teach English in grades 7-12, you’ll take graduate courses during your senior year.
 If becoming a writer is your objective, then you’ll take specific classes that concentrate on creative writing in different genres.
 No matter your passion, there’s a way to make your degree in English work for you.

-Choose from three degree tracks
+Choose from two degree tracks

 At a Glance